 Before the success of Good Will Hunting, Damon and Affleck had achieved some notice in Hollywood but were far from household names.
 Matthew Paige Damon, who was born on October 8, 1970, in Cambridge, Massachusetts, attended Harvard University but left before graduating in order to pursue an acting career.
 He made his big-screen debut with a small role in 1988’s Mystic Pizza, which co-starred a then up-and-coming Julia Roberts.
 Damon went on to rack up acting credits in such films as School Ties (1992), with Brendan Fraser, Chris O’Donnell and Affleck; Courage Under Fire (1996), in which he lost some 40 pounds to portray a heroin-addicted former soldier; and director Francis Ford Coppola’s The Rainmaker (1997) which was based on a John Grisham novel and released shortly before Good Will Hunting.

 After Damon’s star-making turn in Good Will Hunting, he appeared in such critically and commercially acclaimed movies as director Steven Spielberg’s Saving Private Ryan (1998), with Tom Hanks; The Talented Mr. Ripley (1999), in which he played a bisexual murderer opposite Jude Law and Gwyneth Paltrow; Syriana (2005), with George Clooney; and director Martin Scorsese’s The Departed (2006), with Leonardo DiCaprio and Jack Nicholson.
 Damon also co-starred along with Clooney and Brad Pitt in the popular caper film Ocean’s Eleven (2001) and its two sequels, Ocean’s Twelve (2004) and Ocean’s Thirteen (2007).
-In 2002, Damon took on the role of the amnesiac spy Jason Bourne in the action-thriller The Bourne Identity (2002), which spawned several sequels, including The Bourne Supremacy (2004) and The Bourne Ultimatum (2007), The Bourne Legacy (2012) and Jason Bourne (2016).
+In 2002, Damon took on the role of the amnesiac spy Jason Bourne in the action-thriller The Bourne Identity (2002), which spawned several sequels, including The Bourne Supremacy (2004), The Bourne Ultimatum (2007), The Bourne Legacy (2012) and Jason Bourne (2016).